-These steps are for courses that are not currently approved for online or hybrid delivery.
-Before a course can be delivered online or hybrid, the instructional department must submit to the Curriculum office a Distance Education proposal (link goes to Canvas course with steps for creating a new proposal).
+These steps are for courses that are not currently approved for online, hybrid, or blended delivery.
+Before any face-to-face classroom time can be replaced with online instruction, the instructional department must submit to the Curriculum office a Distance Education proposal.
 The DE proposal must be approved by the Curriculum Review Committee; this process is now handled in Canvas as described in Step 1.
 (Even if the course has been taught face-to-face, it still must go through the formal curriculum approval process to check that the course outline of record is current and required components of an online class are met.)

 Upon approval of the DE proposal, the course becomes permanently available for online delivery by any instructor as the department sees fit.

 Note the deadlines for submitting curriculum proposals and plan accordingly so that the curriculum approval process is completed well before schedule planning is due for the semester in which you want to teach the class.
-For deadlines, forms, and details see the SRJC Curriculum homepage.
+Due dates are noted in Step 1 below.
+For other curriculum deadlines, forms, and details see the SRJC Curriculum homepage.
 If you have questions about the curriculum approval process, contact Chas Crocker, curriculum technician: (707) 527-4521.

 Step 1.
 Distance Education Proposal